nicoverbruggen/NickelDissolve/ABOUT.md

 **Band count — by physical panel width.** The wider the screen *in inches*, the more bands, so a band covers about the same physical distance on every device and the wipe reads at a comparable pace.
 The target is **0.354 inches per band**, which is what the two tuned devices already do: a Clara is 1072 px at 300 dpi (3.57 in) with 10 bands, a Libra Colour is 1264 px at 300 dpi (4.21 in) with 12.

 Pixel width is not a usable substitute.
 Both tuned devices are 300 dpi, so pixels and inches agree there and the difference is invisible; it stops being invisible at any other density.
 Counting pixels would give the 8-inch Sage more bands than the 10.3-inch Elipsa, because the Sage has more of them on a smaller screen.
-Density comes from Qt's `QScreen`, computed from the diagonal so rotation does not matter and bounded to 100–400 dpi; if it is unavailable the mod falls back to a flat 105 px per band.
+Density comes from Qt's `QScreen`, computed from the diagonal so rotation does not matter and bounded to 100–400 dpi; if it is unavailable the mod falls back to a fixed pixel width per band, scaled by the same ratio as the target (105 px on the flat interfaces, 203 px on AllWinner).

 | Device | Panel | Density | Physical width | `nds_strips` (unset) |
 |---|---|---|---|---|